rafieissam/odinbeats-api/README.md

 The live demo provides access to a deployed instance of the API, allowing you to interact with the endpoints and explore its functionality in real-time.

+N.B.
+This is hosted on Render.com and it might take some time to start up if it hasn't been used in a while.

 ## Installation

 To run the OdinBeats API locally, follow these steps: